Green-Software-Foundation/state-of-green-software/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.
+This project is licensed under the MIT License.

 ## Contributing

 This project is open source and welcomes public contribution via issues, discussions and pull requests.

 Members of the Green Software Foundation also meet and discuss aspects of this project either in-person or virtual via email or video.

-Instructions for how to contribute to this project can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Editing Content